-The burning of fossil fuels such as coal, oil and gas is releasing more carbon dioxide into the atmosphere than the seas, oceans, plants and trees can absorb.
+Burning fossil fuels such as coal, oil and gas is releasing more carbon dioxide into the atmosphere than the seas, oceans, plants and trees can absorb.
 Carbon dioxide is the main greenhouse gas, which contributes towards climate change.

 As much as 25% of the carbon dioxide produced in the UK comes from the energy used in the home.
-Below you will find some handy hints and tips for doing your bit to reduce your carbon dioxide emissions which will save you some money too!

 - Insulate your hot water cylinder with an insulating jacket.

 - Insulate your hot water pipes to prevent heat loss.

 - Place silver foil behind your radiators to reflect heat back into each room.

 - Fit a spring flap to your letterbox and a cover to your keyhole.

 - Fill gaps in your skirting boards and floorboards with beading or a sealant.

 - Fill gaps around your doorframes and window frames with a PVC seal.

 - If you have a chimney, make sure that it is swept regularly to prevent blockages.